Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 - class lino_xl.lib.working.MySessionsByDate¶

-Use this to manually edit your work sessions.
+Use this to manually edit your working sessions.

 - class lino_xl.lib.working.TicketsReport¶